Deepak-1765/AI-Nutrition-Plate-Analyzer/README.md

 Health Score:       4.5 / 10
 Recommendation:     High protein but rich in cream and butter.
 Best paired
                     with a whole wheat roti and salad, in moderation.

+Your Profile:       BMI 29.4 (Overweight)
+For this meal:      This meal is fairly calorie-dense — a smaller portion
+                    or a side salad would help support gradual, healthy weight management.
 ```

+> The BMI feature is entirely optional, computed locally with the
+> standard `weight(kg) / height(m)²` formula, and nothing is stored —
+> it's plain rule-based Python, not a diagnosis.
+See the Disclaimer below.

 ---